Jacobc14/jacobc14.github.io/README.md

 Vj |	Entrance Door |	Circular |	Convex |	smooth |	Palegoldrod |	positive |	XS
 Vj |	stairs |	circular |	convex |	smooth |	OffWhite |	negative |	S
 Masimba |	Classroom	| circular |	convex |	smooth |	palegoldrod |	negative |	M

+here are some of the facts that we found:

+Bacteria are single-celled prokaryotic creatures.

+Due to their thicker cell walls and peptidoglycan's ability to bind to crystal violet, gram-positive cells are purple.

+Gram-negative cells have a thinner cell wall, which gives them a pink color.

+Up to 200 microns can be moved by a single bacterium every second.

+Source one

+Source two

+Source three